Multifunction printers can help simplify your business.

 - Document print, scan, copying, fax, photo print

-- Some MFPs provides all of the functionalities, while others offer only selected features
+- Some MFPs provide all of the functionalities, while others offer only selected features

 - You can reduce the overall cost by removing unnecessary functionality

 Some MFPs use inkjet technology while others use laser technology.

 - Inkjet printers support a wider variety of print media